epomatti/azure-batch/README.md

 terraform apply -auto-approve
 ```

+To override TF variables create a `.auto.tfvars` file.

 Configure your Bath account logs to be sent to the Log Analytics Workspace by setting up the Diagnostic Settings using the portal.

 Upload the application package: